Mon - Fri 8:00AM - 6:00PM 310-331-0058support@bhwoundcare.com

 Detail about our service

 Surgical wounds are intentional cuts made through the skin and underlying tissues to access internal structures during surgical procedures.
-These wounds are classified into several categories based on their characteristics:
+There are four types of surgical wounds, and they are categorized by the level of contamination at the time the surgical procedure is performed:

-1. Clean Wounds: These are surgical incisions made under sterile conditions, posing a minimal risk of infection.
+• Clean Wounds – These are surgical incisions made under sterile conditions, posing a minimal risk of infection.

-3. Contaminated Wounds: Involving a significant risk of infection due to exposure to microorganisms, these wounds often result from accidental injury or surgeries involving infected areas.
+• Contaminated Wounds – These wounds involve a significant risk of infection due to exposure to microorganisms.
+These wounds often result from accidental injury or surgeries involving infected areas.

-4. Infected Wounds: These are wounds that show clinical signs of infection at the time of surgery.
+• Infected Wounds – These are wounds that show clinical signs of infection at the time of surgery.

 Proper care of surgical wounds after the procedure is crucial to facilitate healing and prevent complications.
 Follow these essential guidelines: